haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/base-integration/get-payment-info.md

 {% endhighlight %}

-The `getData()` method returns data what we need and depending on payment integration the returned data can be more complicated. we need last step to retrieve data from {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} in the backend.
+The `getData()` method returns data what we need and depending on payment integration the returned data can be more complicated. we need last step to retrieve data from {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} in the backend.
 Magento provides some mechanisms called [Observers]({{ site.gdeurl21 }}extension-dev-guide/events-and-observers.html).

 #### Read additional data